Tristan-dvr/KG_Marketplace/GithubReadme/Lootboxes.md

 ﻿This is the template for creating lootboxes.
 Navigate to `config\Marketplace\Configs\Lootboxes` and create a cfg file (name it whatever you want) for example: `Loot.cfg`

+Lootboxes are "fake copies" or items that you can add to Quests / Dialogues / Traders and so on... or just manually spawn them via `spawn PREFAB` command

 This is data layout for lootboxes if you're not using WithChance type:

 <details><summary>.cfg file templates</summary>